rankify-it/docs/docs/architecture/specifications.md

 -   It shall implement instance initialization schema
 -   It may implement [IRankifyInstanceCommons](https://github.com/rankify-it/contracts/blob/23-v09-factory-specifications/src/interfaces/IRankifyInstanceCommons.sol)

-### Installer
+### Instantiator

-installer must implement [IRepoInstaller](https://github.com/rankify-it/contracts/blob/23-v09-factory-specifications/src/interfaces/IRepoInstaller.sol) interface, functionality must fulfill following unit tests:
+installer must implement [IInstantiator](https://github.com/rankify-it/contracts/blob/8470fc4d9560879f2a10fc0e5d2ccad4c7565069/src/interfaces/eds/IInstantiator.sol) interface, functionality must fulfill following unit tests:

 -   it emits `RepositoryAdded` if `addRepository` is called successfully.
 -   it emits `Instantiated` if `instantiate` is called successfully.
--   it reverts with `RepositoryDoesNotExist` if `instantiate` is called with non-existing repository.
+-   it reverts with `NotDistributing` if `instantiate` is called with non-existing repository.
--   it reverts with `VersionDoesNotMatchRequirement` if `instantiate` version does not match.
+-   it reverts with `VersionOutOfBounds` if `instantiate` version does not match.
 -   it emits `Repositor`Removed`when`removeRepository` is called successfully.
 -   it emits `Instantiated` if `instantiateLatest` is called successfully.
 -   it reverts with `RepositoryDoesNotExist` if `instantiateLatest` is called with non-existing repository.
 -   when repository already exists:
-    -   it emits `RepositoryRequirementUpdated` if `addRepository` is called successfully with already existing repository.
+    -   it emits `DistributionChanged` if `upgradeDistribution` is called successfully with already existing repository.
--   when `RepositoryRequirementUpdated` was emitted:
+-   when `DistributionChanged` was emitted:
+    -   it reverts with `VersionOutOfBounds` upon calling installation methods with outdated version.
-    -   it reverts with `VersionDoesNotMatchRequirement` if instance version does not match requirement anymore.
+    -   it reverts with `VersionDeprecated` upon outdated version instance attempting to call installation target.
     -   it emits `Upgraded` if `upgrade` is called successfully.
-    -   it reverts with `VersionDoesNotMatchRequirement` if `upgrade` is called with version that does not match the required version.
+    -   it reverts with `VersionOutOfBounds` if `upgrade` is called with version that does not match the required version.
 -   It returns correct `Repository` if `getRepository` is called with valid instance address
 -   It returns all instances of a repository if `getInstances` is called with valid repository address
 -   It returns all active repositories if `getRepositories` is called